 Post War: built from 1946 to roughly 1960

 Semi Modern: built roughly from 1960 onward

 Sometimes it isn’t easy to pick what year the house was built, it’s not like they come with a VIN tag – like a car stating build month and date (wouldn’t that be nice!)
 I have a fantastic reference book named Brisbane House Styles 1880 to 1940 – A Guide to the affordable House (Judy Gale Rechner, Brisbane History Group Published 1998 by the University of Queensland Printery)

 Judy’s overview of a Queenslander states:

-Styles of Queenlanders also changed over the years, largely due to fashions and trends but also because of cost cutting leading to the depression.
+Styles of Queenslanders also changed over the years, largely due to fashions and trends but also because of cost-cutting leading to the depression.

 So what are some of these styles you ask?
 Excellent question: let us explore more of Judy’s book now.